manesaurabh1704-devops/multi-cloud-devops-studentsphere/docs/PHASE7-SECURITY.md

 ### Why
 ```
 Without RBAC: Any pod can access any resource — secrets, configs, other pods
-With RBAC:    Each pod has only minimum required permissions
+With RBAC:    Each pod has only minimum required permissions (least privilege)
 ```

 ### Architecture
 ```
-ServiceAccount (Identity)
+ServiceAccount (Identity — who is this pod?)
       ↓
-Role (Permissions — what can be done)
+Role (Permissions — what can this pod do?)
       ↓
 RoleBinding (Link SA to Role)
 ```